mmycin/zigport/README.md

-# zigport
+# Zigport

-`zigport` is a command-line tool that automates the generation of TypeScript Foreign Function Interface (FFI) bindings for **Zig** libraries.
+`zigport` is an NPM package as well as a command-line tool that automates the generation of TypeScript Foreign Function Interface (FFI) bindings for **Zig** libraries created by Tahcin Ul Karim (Mycin).
 It simplifies the process of calling Zig functions from JavaScript/TypeScript, making it an excellent choice for **Bun**-based projects that require high-performance Zig functions.
+Yes, you can now summon Zig speed into your Bun app without breaking a sweat!
+---

 ## Why zigport?

-- **Automated Zig FFI Binding Generation**: No need to manually write bindings; `zigport` handles it for you.
+- **Automated Zig FFI Binding Generation**: No need to manually write bindings; `zigport` does the heavy lifting for you.
-- **Seamless Integration with Bun**: Works effortlessly with Bun's FFI capabilities.
+- **Seamless Integration with Bun**: Works like magic with Bun’s FFI capabilities.
-- **Efficient Type Mapping**: Maps Zig types to TypeScript with minimal effort.
+- **Efficient Type Mapping**: Zig types get mapped to TypeScript with zero headaches.
 - **Simple CLI Interface**: Generate and clean bindings with a single command.
+No over-engineered nonsense.

 ## Installation

-`zigport` can be installed globally using `npm`, `yarn`, or `bun`:
+You can install `zigport` globally using `npm`, `yarn`, or `bun`:

 ```bash
 # Using npm